michellepk/michellepk.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Ph.D student in Biological Sciences at University of Maryland
+Ph.D student in Biological Sciences at University of Maryland, College Park
-Currently, student in Pierce's Lab.
+Currently, in Pierce Lab.

 I am a computational biologist researching in de novo antibody design.
 My research interests are in protein physics and antibody design using ML and computational methods.